ws2505/Wireless-Module-Adhoc-Master/README.md

 # Wireless-Module-Adhoc-Master
-This is a project used for communication for mobiles without network
+This is an Android project used for mobile communication without network

 # Introduction